jodavimehran/code-tracker/README.md

 # How to Build
 To build this project you need to have Gradle and Maven.

-Download CodeTracker and Refactoring Miner from [here](https://drive.google.com/file/d/1XzrvwVXA-Agy66JoviFqpkoCJBkcSDtt/view?usp=sharing).
+Download CodeTracker and RefactoringMiner from [here](https://drive.google.com/file/d/1XzrvwVXA-Agy66JoviFqpkoCJBkcSDtt/view?usp=sharing).

-First step is building Refactoring Miner.
-Just run `gradle publishToMavenLocal` in the root folder of Refactoring Miner.
+1. **Build RefactoringMiner**: Run `gradle publishToMavenLocal` in the root folder of RefactoringMiner.

-Second and last step is building CodeTracker.
-Just run `mvn install` int the root folder of CodeTracker.
+2. **Build CodeTracker**: Run `mvn install` int the root folder of CodeTracker.

 # How to add as a Maven dependency